Chandler Massey: Days of Our Lives

 In December 2009, after completing his first quarter at UCLA, Massey successfully auditioned for the role of Will Horton on NBC’s daytime drama Days of Our Lives, joining the cast in 2010.
 He had previously auditioned for Will when Dylan Patton was cast.
-For this role, Massey became the first actor in history to win a Daytime Emmy for portraying a gay character, when he won the Outstanding Younger Actor category in 2012.
+For this role, Massey became the first actor in history to win the Daytime Emmy Award for portraying a gay character, when he won the Outstanding Younger Actor category in 2012.
 He had been nominated in the same category the previous year.
 In February 2013, Massey's younger brother, Christian, appeared as a young Will Horton on Days of Our Lives in a flashback.

 In June 2013, Massey won his second consecutive Daytime Emmy for Outstanding Younger Actor.
 Massey revealed that he intended to return to school instead of renewing his contract, which was set to expire in December 2013.
 Days executive producer Ken Corday stated that his character would not be recast, and that the door would be open in case Massey decided to return; but Massey expressed that he would support a recast.
 On August 23, 2013, it was announced that Massey had taped his final episode that day, and that a recast had already been made.
 Massey was let out of his contract early, for which he thanked Days and NBC.
 On June 22, 2014, Massey won his third consecutive Emmy for Outstanding Younger Actor in a Drama Series.
 Massey made Daytime Emmys history with his three consecutive wins in the Younger Actor category.
 While he is the second actor to win the category three times – following Jonathan Jackson, who won for General Hospital in 1995, 1998, and 1999 – he is the first to do so in consecutive years.
 Massey is also the first actor from Days of Our Lives ever to win three Emmys, consecutive or otherwise.

 On May 8, 2017, Entertainment Weekly announced that Massey was reprising the role of Will on Days of Our Lives, and Massey expressed excitement at bringing the character back.
 His new episodes began airing on September 15, 2017.
 Kristyn Burtt of SheKnows said Massey's return was a "huge watershed moment" for the network; in 2018, Massey was again nominated for a Daytime Emmy Award, this time for Outstanding Supporting Actor in a Drama Series.

-On March 10,2022 Chandler Massey has returned to Days of our Lives in a recurring role.
+On March 10, 2022 Chandler Massey has returned to Days of our Lives in a recurring role.